jelocodes/jelocodes.github.io/_posts/2017-06-25-ruby_game_theory_tic-tac-toe_with_a_i.markdown

 end
 ```

+Nothing magic.
 Perhaps one day, I'll refactor the code some more to implement the Minimax algorithm.